kmhcreative/list-media/ReadMe.txt

 Make sure that the attachment you have uploaded into the **Media Library** has been attached to the page the shortcode has been placed on.
 In the case of Posts, check you have assigned a category and your shortcode syntax is correct.

 == Changelog ==
+= 1.4.2 =
+* Fixed warning if no array index 1 for file type.
 = 1.4.1 =
 * Added support for MemberPress Courses
 * Updated stylesheet to CSS3